RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/Plain text books/plaintextbooks.md

 --

 Later, much later, scrivened yet unhappened: they will return to the spot.
 A promise to themselves, and perhaps to countless others.
 They will return and undo their disturbance.
 Let there be no ambiguity as to what it will be: not kindness, not respect, not ritual, not an apology, but survival of a different shade.
-Because it is all survival, regardless of symbolic formations--especially for those who understand what surviving entails.
+Because it is all survival, regardless of symbolic formations, for those who understand what surviving entails--and the chasms that separate dirk urges from dirges.

 # An Ode to Slog